 If a candidate is eligible for CEC and FSTP, IRCC invites them to first apply as a CEC applicant.
 FSTP candidates can also get a provincial nomination and enter the PNP category.

-Additionally, Express Entry visa profiles have a one-year validity period in the candidate pool.
+Additionally, Express Entry Canada visa processing time profiles have a one-year validity period in the candidate pool.
 If a candidate is not invited within that period, they are not considered within that pool again.
 Express Entry applicants can resubmit their applications if they wish to try again.
 Since there were no FSWP or FSTP draws in 2021, it is likely that several candidates’ profiles expired.

 A PNP candidate is generally guaranteed an invitation to apply as their nomination receives a 600-point award.
 IRCC has held several draws specifically for PNP candidates through the pandemic, even though they weren’t always in Canada.
 The PNP category was designed by territories looking to aid their immigration goals, but the Government still gets the last word on who becomes a PR.
 For this reason, the nominating territories and provinces need these PNP candidates to be invited by the Canadian Government so that their regional population growth and economic targets can be achieved.